mapbox/real-time-maps/server/README.md

 `curl -N localhost:5000/election-stream`

 ## Quick Start

-The server is run by the root package's `npm run start` script.
+The server is run by the root package's `npm run start` script, which also starts the client application.